 For disability insurance providers David advises on entitlement to benefits, subrogation and recovery of overpayments.
 He regularly attends and presents at conferences on long term disability for lawyers, claims managers and human resources directors across Canada.
 He also has extensive experience litigating the nuances of CGL and other complex, ad hoc insurance products.

 In the commercial sphere David acts for landlords and developers in transactional and leasehold disputes, advising on such issues as distraint, preservation of landlords’ rights, and collection.
-Since 2014 he has been ranked among the “Best Lawyers in Canada” in the field of commercial leasing litigation.
+Since 2014 he has been ranked among the “Best Lawyers in Canada” in the field of commercial leasing litigation, and in 2018 was voted "Lawyer of the Year" in this field.

 David regularly acts for media organizations in all aspects of publication, including providing pre-publication and pre-broadcast reviews for newspapers, magazines, book publishers, websites and television, representing the media on matters involving access to information, criminal publication bans and in the defence of defamation claims.